juliensimon/arcee-demos/conductor-rag/README.md

 - [arXiv:2501.09223v1](https://arxiv.org/abs/2501.09223)
 - [arXiv:2501.12948v1](https://arxiv.org/abs/2501.12948)
 - [arXiv:2503.04872v1](https://arxiv.org/abs/2503.04872)

+You can also add your own documents and code files to the respective directories.

 ## Deployment
 This application is hosted as a Hugging Face Space.
 Configuration details can be found in the [spaces config reference](https://huggingface.co/docs/hub/spaces-config-reference).